grafolean/grafolean-snmp-bot/README.md

 If in doubt, please [open an issue](https://github.com/grafolean/grafolean-snmp-bot/issues) to get further clarification.

-# Install (docker / docker-compose)
+# Install

-Docker is the easiest and currently the only officially supported way.
-Note that while instructions might (with possibly some modifications) work on other operating systems, Linux is assumed.
+Requirements: `docker` and `docker-compose`.

-1) log in to Grafolean service (either https://grafolean.com/ or self-hosted), select an appropriate `Account` and create a new `Bot`.
+1) log in to Grafolean service (either self-hosted or https://grafolean.com/) and create a new `Bot`.
 Make sure that selected protocol is `SNMP`.
 Copy the bot token.

 2) save [docker-compose.yml](https://github.com/grafolean/grafolean-snmp-bot/raw/master/docker-compose.yml) to a local file:
     ```